-4. Discussion
+487 4.
+Discussion

-In this study, a novel framework was proposed and applied to create Personas for different categories of healthcare workers, with the purpose to perform risk stratification relevant to the development of mental disorders induced by a sudden stressful condition such as that represented by the COVID-19 pandemic.
+In this study, a novel framework was proposed and applied to create Personas for different categories of healthcare workers, with the purpose to perform risk stratification relevant to the development of mental disorders induced by a sudden stressful condition such as that induced by the COVID-19 pandemic.

-From a methodological point of view, the proposed framework presents four main novelties when compared to other studies in the field of developing Personas for healthcare:
+From a methodological point of view, the presented framework presents four main novelties when compared to other studies in the field of developing Personas for healthcare:

-- it only makes use of an online survey to gather data, thus greatly reducing the time and money requirements to collect the needed information that, being only quantitative in its nature, makes it also easier to perform the presented analysis; - 2) this is the first time that dimensionality reduction methods, hence not novel, were proposed and applied to reduce the complexity of input data, thus enhancing the performance of k-medoids clustering using the PAM algorithm; - a combination of the methods of average silhouette and total within sum of square distances were used to define the optimal number of clusters (and thus Personas) to be obtained; - 4) color-coded bars in Persona cards were used to represent the psychological indexes and their potential level of risk, allowing immediate visualization and faster interpretation of the characteristics of each Persona.
+1) it only makes use of an online survey to gather data, thus greatly reducing the time and money requirements to collect the needed information that, being only quantitative in its nature, makes it also easier to perform the presented analysis;

-Different from the previous methodological approaches that used both quantitative (surveys) and qualitative (focus groups, semistructured interviews) variables to create Personas, while also combining information from different sources (surveys, health records, data logs), our innovative approach was based on data collection using a self-administered online survey, including questions about sociodemographic characteristics, lifestyle habits, occupational condition, and the impact of COVID-19 on personal feelings and the psychological status of the responders.
-To our knowledge, this is the first time that a similar

-Anita

-Giovanni BIOGRAPHY

-Giovanni/Anita lives alone in his/her apartment, thus having no need to use protective measures at home, even though he/she is scared of contracting the virus.
-He/She has been suffering from hypertension for 3 years until now.

-His/Her workload has been impacted on by the pandemic, and he/she does not work in shifts.

-He/She is at low risk of developing burnout, anxiety, depression and PTSD.

-Age 53 Prof ession: Physician

-Lorenzo

-Lorenzo/Valeria is married and lives with his wife/her husband and children.
-To protect his/her family, he/she uses Personal Protective Equipment at home.

-His/Her workload has been highly impacted on by the pandemic, and he/she does work in shifts.

-He/She is at medium risk of developing burnout, and borderline low risk of anxiety, depression and PTSD.

-Valeria

-Fig. 3.
-Persona cards resulting from clustering applied to the physicians' group.
-The first one (Giovanni and Anita) represents cluster 1, while the second (Lorenzo and Valeria) represents cluster 2.
+this is the first time that dimensionality reduction methods, hence not novel, were proposed and applied to reduce the complexity of input data, thus enhancing the performance of k-medoids clustering using the PAM algorithm;

+3) a combination of the methods of average silhouette and total within sum of square distances were used to define the optimal number of clusters (and thus Personas) to be obtained;

+4) color-coded bars in Persona cards were used to represent the psychological indexes and their potential level of risk, allowing immediate visualization and faster interpretation of the characteristics of each Persona.

-approach has been applied for the Personas' creation.
-It has the benefit to reach a more widespread gathering of data among the target population, resulting in a larger number of respondents in a short time and reduced costs, while avoiding direct contact between the interviewer and the respondents.
-This aspect makes it applicable in contexts of high risk of contagion, with ubiquitous and time uncorrelated possibility to complete the online survey.
-Moreover, the total number of questions included was reduced to minimally impact the respondents' professional and personal obligations, with the quantitative data collected allowing a faster implementation of the methods for the subsequent analysis.
+507 Different from the previous methodological approaches that used both quantitative (surveys) and qualitative (focus groups, semi-structured interviews) variables to create 508 509 Personas, while also combining information from different sources (surveys, health records, data logs), our innovative approach was based on data collection using a self-510 511 administered online survey, including questions about sociodemographic characteristics, lifestyle habits, occupational condition, and the impact of COVID-19 on personal feelings 512 513 and the psychological status of the responders.
+To our knowledge, this is the first time that a similar approach has been applied for the Personas' creation.
+It has the benefit to reach 514 a more widespread gathering of data among the target population, resulting in a larger 515 number of respondents in a short time and reduced costs, while avoiding direct contact 516 between the interviewer and the respondents.
+This aspect makes it applicable in contexts 517 of high risk of contagion, with ubiquitous and time uncorrelated possibility to complete the 518 online survey.
+Moreover, the total number of questions included was reduced to minimally 519 impact the respondents' professional and personal obligations, with the quantitative data 520 collected allowing a faster implementation of the methods for the subsequent analysis.
+521 chosen as it resulted in higher average silhouette values when compared to the other 530 methods in all the four professional groups.
+Performing PCA corresponds to a primitive 531 form of noise reduction [53] lowering the weight of the variables with a lower variance in 532 the dataset, and thus giving them less importance when performing the clustering 533 operation.
+Similarly to what applied in a recent study [25], k-medoids clustering was used: 534 this approach has been shown to generate better performance at the cost of higher 535 complexity when compared to k-means clustering [54].
+The applied PAM algorithm, 536 despite requiring some computational effort [55], did not require more than a few seconds 537 for analysis, thus showing its applicability for the number of variables and respondents in 538 the considered task, making full usage of the strengths of dimensionality reduction 539 techniques.
+540